 - Our used fryer oil is converted to biodiesel fuel for vehicles, and a by-product of that process is used to heat one of our warehouses.

 - Most of our cartons are made from recycled materials and are, in turn, recyclable!

 - Organic waste from our production facility is transported to a digester where it is converted to methane gas that's burned to produce electricity.

 - Food waste is transported to a composting facility helping to produce rich, organic soil.

 - All other trash is sent to an incinerator to make electricity.
 That means none of the waste from our production facility ends up in a landfill!

 Barber Foods also makes an effort to sustain our associates with initiatives to improve wellness and further education.
 We support our community by donating to food banks and other charitable organizations and by participating in campaigns like Keep Maine Strong and Portland Buy Local.

 Our Promise To You

-When Gus Barber opened the doors of his corner meat shop in 1955, he made a simple promise - to serve the very best to his customers.
-It's the same promise we keep today.
-If you're ever not completely satisfied, please let us know, and we'll make it right.
+We make a simple promise to our customers - to always serve the very best.
+It's the same promise Gus Barber made to his customers back in 1955, and we’re honored to continue that tradition today.
+If you're ever not completely satisfied, please let us know and we'll make it right.